samumantha/instructor-training/content/learners.md

 We can distinguish between a *novice* and a *competent practitioner* for a given domain based on the complexity of their mental models.

 - **A *novice*** has a minimal mental model of surface features of the domain.
 Inaccuracies based on limited prior knowledge may interfere with adding new information.
 Predictions are likely to borrow heavily from mental models of other domains which seem superficially similar.
+One sign that someone is a novice is that their questions are "[not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)".
 - **A *competent*** practitioner has a mental model that is useful for everyday purposes.
 Most new information they are likely to encounter will fit well with their existing model.
 Even though many potential elements of their mental model may still be missing or wrong, predictions about their area of work are usually accurate.
 - **An *expert*** has a densely populated and connected mental model that is especially good for problem solving.
 They quickly connect concepts that others may not see as being related.
 They may have difficulty explaining how they are thinking in ways that do not rely on other features unique to their own mental model.